 Check your Windows 7 Edition at the top left and check the Product ID at the Bottom Right.
 The Product ID should contain OEM-899 when your computer is activated using OEM SLP.

-If you do have a Product ID which contains OEM-899 and Windows is Activated follow my guide Downloading Windows 10 RS2 Build 15063/Version 1703 from Microsoft via the Media Creation Tool.
+If you do have a Product ID which contains OEM-899 and Windows is Activated follow my guide Windows OEM FAQs and Downloads for more details.

 If the Product ID doesn’t contain OEM-899 you may have a Retail License.
 Instead use Berlarc Advisor to get your Product Key from the Windows Registry.
-Once you have the 25 Digit Product Key you can use it to Directly Clean Install Windows 10 see Installation of Windows 10 RS2 Build 15063/Version 1703 for a UEFI BIOS.
+Once you have the 25 Digit Product Key you can use it to Directly Clean Install Windows 10 see Windows OEM FAQs and Downloads for full instructions.
 Note if Berlarc Advisor gives the following Windows Product BBBBB-BBBBB-BBBBB-BBBBB-BBBBB you likely have a Volume License or Enterprise License which are not Eligible for a Free Upgrade to Windows 10.

 Insert your Windows 10 Bootable USB and open it in Windows Explorer: